trisharanjan4/trisharanjan4.github.io/menu/about.md

 ---
 #### About the Blog

 Through the Nets, is an initiative to break the stereotype by making the readers more aware and knowledgeable about what they want to pursue.
-Focused mainly on sports related articles, the main aim is to show how important and self sustaining is the life of a sportsperson.
+It is a mix genre blog consisting of articles from all realms of life.
+The articles will reflect the perspective of the protagonist and the sole purpose is to allow users have a great reading experience.

 #### About the Author